 The Forgotten Baby

 One of Elle’s more poignant moments takes place between Vincent and Michele when his girlfriend, Josie, threatens to take their baby and leave.
 As he visibly struggles with the loss of his son, it suddenly dawns on Michele: “It was always about the baby for you.
 You were in it for him.”
 This is a painfully stark realization.
 No one was ever “in it” for Michele nor could she be “in it” for Vincent.
 Both are forgotten babies, pushed aside, and left to find their own ways – Vincent not so successfully.

-But, being a baby in a terrifying and traumatic situation leaves that child without a voice and prone to a fantasy of absolute self-sufficiency.
+But, being a baby, in a terrifying and traumatic situation, leaves that child without a voice and prone to a fantasy of absolute self-sufficiency.
 This is how Michele Leblanc lives.
 Her parents failed her.
 Now she hates them but, more importantly, she hates her own very human needs.
-She is withdrawn into a fantasy in which indulgence in sadistic activity has the purpose of “complete painlessness.”
-She will not feel.
-She will need no one.
+Withdrawn into a fantasy in which indulgence in sadistic activity has the purpose of “complete painlessness,” she will not feel.
+Will need no one.
 She will have power over the dependency involved in love.